Jake Gosling: Ed Sheeran

-Gosling produced Ed Sheeran and Shady Records artist Yelawolf's collaboration The Slumdon Bridge EP.
-Gosling produced 7 tracks on Sheeran's second album x alongside other producers Rick Rubin and Pharrell Williams which was released in June 2014 and spent 8 weeks at number 1 in the UK, in its first week it charted at number 1 in 12 countries and has been certified double Platinum as well as being named the UK's biggest selling album of 2014.
+Gosling produced Sheeran and American rapper Yelawolf's collaborative EP The Slumdon Bridge (2012).
+Gosling produced seven tracks on Sheeran's second album x, alongside American producers Rick Rubin and Pharrell Williams, which was released in June 2014. and spent eight weeks atop the UK Singles Chart, and in its first week, peaked atop 12 other countries.
+It has also received double platinum certification by the BPI and was named the UK's biggest selling album of 2014.

 One Direction

 Gosling worked on One Direction's 2011 multi-Platinum selling, debut album Up All Night.
 He produced the track "Moments".
 The album was an international success, topping the charts in 16 countries.
 The album debuted at number 2 on the UK album chart and became the UK's fastest selling debut album of 2011.
 Up All Night went straight to number 1 on the United States Billboard 200, selling 176,000 copies in its first week, making One Direction the first British group in US chart history to achieve this feat with their debut album.

-Gosling worked on the band's follow up album in 2012, titled Take Me Home.
+Gosling worked on the band's follow-up album in 2012, titled Take Me Home.
 "Little Things", the second single from the album, was produced by Gosling and co-written by Ed Sheeran and Fiona Bevan, and it debuted at number 1 in the UK Official Singles Chart.
 Gosling also produced album track "Over Again".
 Take Me Home has been number 1 in over 20 countries and is certified as 3× Platinum in the UK, with "Little Things" being certified as Platinum in the US.
 Gosling also worked alongside Ryan Tedder on the track "Right Now", which appears on One Direction's third studio album Midnight Memories.
 Midnight Memories was the best selling artist album of 2013 with sales in excess of 685,000 for the year and is also certified as 2× Platinum in the UK and Platinum in the USA.

 Paloma Faith

 In 2012, Gosling worked with female solo artist Paloma Faith on her UK double Platinum selling album Fall to Grace, which peaked at number 2 in the UK Albums Chart in May 2012.
 Gosling collaborated with longtime friend and colleague Nellee Hooper, of Massive Attack fame, who has also produced world-wide stars such as U2 and Madonna.
 The album's lead single "Picking Up the Pieces" peaked at number 7 in the UK Singles Chart and was co-produced by Gosling.
-The follow up single "30 Minute Love Affair" was also co-produced by Gosling.
+The follow-up single "30 Minute Love Affair" was also co-produced by Gosling.
 The album became Faith's highest UK chart position to date.